tobek/headsoak/notes.md

 - have a hello message to users who open the JS console on nutmeg
 - instead of framing $ for improvements as bounties, could be like conditional donations: i'll donate X if this feature/whatever gets built
 - filtering with ng-repeat and ng-show may be slow for large number of nuts
-- from inkpad: "Notes are automatically saved.
-Just like a paper notepad, all you have to do is write, InkPad takes care of saving your text. "

 # Data Model